 STATEMENT ON DECLARATION "CERTIFICATE OF INDEPENDENCE" U/S 149 (6) FROMINDEPENDENT DIRECTORS

-Pursuant to section 149(6) and schedule IV of the Companies Act 2013 the Board hasindependent directors and there is an appropriate balance of skills experience andknowledge in the Board so as to enable the Board to discharge its functions and dutieseffectively.
-The independent directors have submitted a declaration that the independentdirectors meet with the criteria of independence as required under section 149(6) of Companies Act 2013 and SEBI(Listing Obligations and Disclosures Requirements) Regulations 2015.
+The Board has Independent Directors and there is an appropriate balance of skillsexperience and knowledge in the Board to enable the Board to discharge its functions andduties effectively.
+The Independent Directors have submitted disclosure that they meet thecriteria of independence as provided under Section 149(6) of Companies Act 2013 and SEBI(Listing Obligations and Disclosures Requirements) Regulations 2015.

-3. That they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+3. they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-5. That the directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operating effectively duringthe financial year ended March 312018; and
+5. they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively duringthe financial year ended March 312020; and

 INFORMATION ON MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNAL